 Welcome to Sundari Gardens.
-We have 21 garden areas spread across 15 acres, including two pond areas and a farmette.
-We’re closed to visitors for COVID-19, and hope you will come and see us when we get the all-clear.
+We have 21 garden areas spread across 15 acres, including two ponds, fruit trees, flowers, statues and much more including a hidden lava tube!

 The farm and gardens at Sundari have a quarter mile of ocean horizon; cacao, mango, banana, avocado, macadamia, starfruit, noni, breadfruit, neem and citrus dotting the land.
 We have commercial herbs and decoratives, and are aiming to feed 16 people from the land year-round, using a permaculture philosophy.